What is the WLRA and our Mission?

 Community Events Committee - organizes and supports community special events

-throughout the year, including a community clean up day and supporting the White Lake
+throughout the year, including an annual White Lake Turtle Festival.

 Roads Committee - works in collaboration with the Ministry of Transportation and their contractors to insert community priorities into operational plans and projects to maintain and improve the roads throughout White Lake.